DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/04-introduction.md

 understanding people’s choices and the capacities and conditions that inform those choices.

 This book is divided into three parts.
-Part One provides the backstory to Australia’s digital divide, spanning the communications and Indigenous policy arenas (Chapter 1).
+Part I provides the backstory to Australia’s digital divide, spanning the communications and Indigenous policy arenas (Chapter 1).
 We also describe the residents’ experiences of the internet before we arrived, and the methods we employed to shed light on the dynamics of internet adoption (Chapter 2).
-Part Two discusses the residents’ encounters with the internet and specific issues, including ownership of devices (Chapter 3); people’s mobility and travel (Chapter 4); gender dynamics (Chapter 7); training needs (Chapter 6); as well as what people used the internet for (Chapter 5).
-Part Three looks at other scenarios of ICT infrastructure and access in central Australia, including the shared facilities approach that has evolved out of various programs and policies, and mobile internet (Chapter 8).
-We conclude the book by considering digital choices in relation to the digital divide, as well as the implications for broadband policy (Chapters 9 and Conclusion).
+Part II discusses the residents’ encounters with the internet and specific issues, including ownership of devices (Chapter 3); people’s mobility and travel (Chapter 4); gender dynamics (Chapter 7); training needs (Chapter 6); as well as what people used the internet for (Chapter 5).
+Part III looks at other scenarios of ICT infrastructure and access in central Australia, including the shared facilities approach that has evolved out of various programs and policies, and mobile internet (Chapter 8).
+We conclude the book by considering digital choices in relation to the digital divide, as well as the implications for broadband policy (Chapter 9 and Conclusion).

 [^1]: Australian Communications and Media Authority, *The Internet
     Service Market and Australians in the Online Environment*, Canberra, 2011.

 [^2]: Australian Bureau of Statistics, ‘Census of Population and
-    Housing—Counts of Aboriginal and Torres Strait Islander Peoples’ (2011),
+    Housing: Counts of Aboriginal and Torres Strait Islander Peoples’ (2011),
     http://www.abs.gov.au/ausstats/abs@.nsf/Lookup/2075.0main+features32011.